High Raise (Langdale): Summit

 The summit itself, which is also known as High White Stones due to a smattering of grey boulders in the vicinity of the highest point, has an Ordnance Survey column and a large cairn which also doubles as a wind shelter; a ruined fence also crosses the summit plateau.

 The view is extensive as befits the central location with all major fell groups visible.
-The only disappointment is the Langdale Pikes, which seen from behind lack most of their distinctiveness.
+The only disappointment being the Langdale Pikes, which seen from behind lack most of their distinctiveness.
 No lakes are seen other than short sections of Bassenthwaite Lake and Derwentwater.

 Ascents

 Ascents of High Raise are usually done from Stonethwaite in Borrowdale or the New Dungeon Ghyll Hotel in Great Langdale, although routes are also viable from Grasmere and Thirlmere.
 The Stonethwaite approach gives the walker a chance to climb the neighbouring fell of Ullscarf, while the route from Great Langdale allows visits to the splendid Langdale Pikes either before or after climbing High Raise.